 No. If you do not have 500 hours of education, you will need to complete this minimum education requirement before proceeding.
 Florida has strict guidelines about this requirement.
 They do accept any applicants with less than 500 hours of massage training.
 Contact the Florida Board of Massage to learn more about completing your 500 hours of education.

 No. You are required to complete one of the above exams before Florida will issue a massage license to you.
-Here is a printout of what you need to do next.
-Start here.

 Do you have an active Georgia Massage license?

 Yes.
 This is the best case senario.
 You are an endorsement candidate.
 You can get started on your 10 hour Florida Massage Laws and Rules course next.
 It comes with a step-by-step guide and checklist.

 No. If you had a massage license recently, but let it lapse, or you never applied to the Georgia Board after completing 500 hours of training and taking a board-approved licensing exam, you are an examination candidate.
 Don’t worry, you do not need to take an exam again, It is just an important checkmark on your application.
 You can get started on your 10 hour Florida Massage Laws and Rules course next.

 ***On a side note.
 I have seen on another Florida CE provider website claim that Georgia is the only state to require licensed massage professionals to maintain their NCTMB credential.
 This is not true.
 Georgia also accepts the MBLEx as an approved licensing exam.

 Please leave a comment below if you need clarification on something or have a more specific question.
 I’d be happy to help!